Solmeye/ClienThings/README.md

 > Cooldowns

-Removes server-imposed cooldowns that are late (on enderpearls, chorus fruit, etc.)
+Removes server-imposed cooldowns (on enderpearls, chorus fruit, etc.)
+The client side one remains applied

 > End Crystal

 Allows crystals to be spawned and destroyed immediately.
 Since some servers don't have server-side compensation software, this also allows real crystals to be automatically destroyed upon reception if they were previously destroyed in their client-side state only.
+Compatible with servers using Faster Crystals.

 > Elytras